 Driver Numbers & Probation

 • New Members – Are on a minimum 6 race same series probation or 12 races in all 4 series / tryout and assigned a (100 Series) 3 digit number.
 No qualifying for all 3 digit numbers!

-• Termination – Member not conforming to OBRL Rules will be dropped while on probation
+• Termination – Member not conforming to OBRL Rules will be dropped.

 • Reason – Don’t expect a detailed reason for termination other than rule violations and not a good match for OBRL

 • Acceptance – After competing 6 race probation / tryout, choose any 2 digit number not already assigned

-• Permanent Number – Members who misses 8 or more consecutive weeks will be assigned a 200 Series number.
+• Permanent Number – Members who miss 8 or more consecutive weeks without administration approval will be assigned a 200 Series number.
 Please contact a race administrator to discuss any extenuating circumstances.

 • Reinstatement – Upon returning allowed to choose any 2 digit number not already assigned